ByteVisionLab/EvoMakeup/README.md

 ## 🌿 Overview of the MakeupQuad construction pipeline and the EvoMakeup training framework

-<div align='center'>
-<img src="./assets/pipeline.jpeg" class="interpolation-image" alt="method." height="100%" width="100%" />
-<p><b>Figure 2:</b> Left: Coarse full-face makeup quadruplets are built using GPT-4v-generated descriptions, identity-varied no-makeup images from FLUX, SeedEdit-based editing, and inpainting to create reference images with consistent makeup but different identities.
+Left: Coarse full-face makeup quadruplets are built using GPT-4v-generated descriptions, identity-varied no-makeup images from FLUX, SeedEdit-based editing, and inpainting to create reference images with consistent makeup but different identities.
 Middle: A full-face makeup editing model trained on the above coarse dataset generates partial makeup results.
 A limited set of high-quality region-specific quadruplets are selected through a series of filters, including an MLLM-based strategy, to fine-tune partial editing models that synthesize large-scale coarse partial quadruplets.
 Right: The EvoMakeup framework iteratively refines both model and data based on these coarse datasets.
-Using task reverse and data balance strategies with multiple filtering steps, EvoMakeup progressively improves fidelity and consistency.</p>
+Using task reverse and data balance strategies with multiple filtering steps, EvoMakeup progressively improves fidelity and consistency.
+<div align='center'>
+<img src="./assets/pipeline.jpeg" class="interpolation-image" alt="method." height="100%" width="100%" />
 </div>